 - (a) The operating company shall provide suitable inspection.
 Inspectors shall be qualified either by experience or training.
 The inspector shall have the authority to order the repair or removal and replacement of any component found that fails to meet the standards of this Code. - (b) The installation inspection provisions for pipelines and other facilities to operate at hoop stresses of 20% or more of the specified minimum yield strength shall be adequate to make possible at least the following inspections at sufficiently frequent intervals to ensure good quality of workmanship: - (1) Inspect the surface of the pipe for serious surface defects just prior to the coating operation.
 [See para.
-841.2.4(b)(1).] - (2) Inspect the surface of the pipe coating as it is lowered into the ditch to find coating lacerations that indicate the pipe might have been damaged after being coated. - (3) Inspect the fitup of the joints before the weld is made. - (4) Visually inspect the stringer beads before subsequent beads are applied.

-- (5) Inspect the completed welds before they are covered with coating. - (6) Inspect the condition of the ditch bottom just before the pipe is lowered in, except for offshore pipelines. - (7) Inspect the fit of the pipe to the ditch before backfilling, except for offshore pipelines. - (8) Inspect all repairs, replacements, or changes ordered before they are covered. - (9) Perform such special tests and inspections as are required by the specifications, such as nondestructive testing of welds and electrical testing of the protective coating. - (10) Inspect backfill material prior to use and observe backfill procedure to ensure no damage occurs to the coating in the process of backfilling. - 841.2.3 Bends, Miters, and Elbows in Steel Pipelines and Mains.
+841.24(b)(1).] - (2) Inspect the surface of the pipe coating as it is lowered into the ditch to find coating lacerations that indicate the pipe might have been damaged after being coated. - (3) Inspect the fitup of the joints before the weld is made. - (4) Visually inspect the stringer beads before subsequent beads are applied. - (5) Inspect the completed welds before they are covered with coating. - (6) Inspect the condition of the ditch bottom just before the pipe is lowered in, except for offshore pipelines. - (7) Inspect the fit of the pipe to the ditch before backfilling, except for offshore pipelines. - (8) Inspect all repairs, replacements, or changes ordered before they are covered. - (9) Perform such special tests and inspections as are required by the specifications, such as nondestructive testing of welds and electrical testing of the protective coating. - (10) Inspect backfill material prior to use and observe backfill procedure to ensure no damage occurs to the coating in the process of backfilling. - 841.2.3 Bends, Miters, and Elbows in Steel Pipelines (22) and Mains.
 Changes in direction may be made by the use of bends, miters, or elbows under the following limitations: - (a) Bends - (1) A bend shall be free from buckling, cracks, or other evidence of mechanical damage. - (2) The maximum degree of bending on a field cold bend may be determined by either method in Table 841.2.3-1.
-The first column expresses the maximum deflection in an arc length equal to the nominal outside diameter, and the second column expresses the minimum radius as a function of the nominal outside diameter. - (3) A field cold bend may be made to a shorter minimum radius than permitted in (1), provided the completed bend meets all other requirements of this section, and the wall thickness after bending is not less than the minimum permitted by para.
-841.1.1.
-This may be shown through appropriate testing. - (4) For pipe smaller than NPS 12 (DN 300), the requirements of (4) must be met, and the wall thickness after bending shall not be less than the minimum permitted by para.
-841.1.1.
-This may be shown through appropriate testing.
+The second column expresses the maximum deflection in an arc length equal to the nominal outside diameter, and the third column expresses the minimum radius as a function of the nominal outside diameter.